Tanmay4409/PRODIGY_WD_05/README.md

 # PRODIGY_WD_05
 # Weather App

 This is a simple web-based Weather app application built with HTML, CSS, and JavaScript.
-The app allows user to get live location of any place using API.
+The app allows user to get live Weather of any place using API.

 ![Screenshot of App](screenshot.png)